scionproto/scion/doc/BeaconExtensions.md

 - The resulting list of extension entries contains all the information necessary to calculate metrics for the end-to-end path

-There are three types of different paths: Normal paths, Shortcut paths, and Peering Paths.
+There are three different types of paths: Normal Paths, Shortcut Paths, and Peering Paths.
 In order to be able to deal with all of them, different methods of embedding and combining data need to be employed.